 I'm all for Second Hand September.
-Hats off to Oxfam GB for the work they've put into this campaign - now in its third year - and the big names they've recruited to promote it.
+Hats off to Oxfam GB for the work they've put into this campaign over the past 5 years - and the big names they've recruited to promote it.

 "If we all make small changes, together we can make a difference.”